team510nm/GrookyGang/DEVELOPING.md

 ###Output###
 1
 ```
+It is also very important that you rememeber to leave an empty line at the end of your file (Otherwise your last output section will not function correctly)
 ## How to add your lesson to the menu
 To add your lesson to the menu, name it Lesson{Number}.txt, then put it in the lesson folder.
 Then navigate to the reference file, and at the very bottom, add your lesson's file name to the list.